 And yet, for the sake of honor and legacy, they prepared for a battle they knew they would not survive.
 [7]

-The most basic similarity between Norse and Greek mythologies is that they are polytheistic, meaning their respective followers believe in more than one god.
+The most fundamental similarity between Norse and Greek mythologies is that they are polytheistic, meaning their respective followers believe in more than one god.

 - In the case of Norse mythology, the pantheon of major gods consists of no less than ten deities of noteworthy stature.